 Named for the small ravine in which Galloway Brook flows, Cook’s Canyon was once an early 20th-century tourist destination.
 The main attraction: a waterfall that descends in a series of cascades over rocky ledges.

 - Galloway Brook, which flows over an old dam creating an impressive waterfall and rapids during times of high water.

 - The stone walls that formerly encompassed Barre's historic town "pound," constructed in the 1700s.

-- Original site of Mass Audubon’s overnight camp, Wildwood, now located in Rindge, New Hampshire.
+- Original site of Mass Audubon's overnight camp, Wildwood (now located in Rindge, NH).